Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Given United charges 25,000 miles one-way for a Saver First Class award outright, using 20,000 miles + $75 isn’t a great deal unless you really want to earn miles for the flight to qualify for Premier status.

-United’s P.S. flights form New York JFK to SFO and LAX operate with BusinessFirst lie-flat seats, and upgrades have an extra-high co-pay if you want to use miles.
+United’s P.S. flights from New York JFK to SFO and LAX and BOS to SFO operate with BusinessFirst lie-flat seats, and upgrades have an extra-high co-pay if you want to use miles.
 Premier members must pay the co-pay starting February 1, 2015.
 Here are one-way prices:

 Again, United’s Saver Business Class 25,000 mile award is a much better deal than using miles to upgrade these flights unless you are on one of the more expensive Economy Class fares.

-Trips involving flights between Honolulu and Newark, Washington Dulles, and Houston.
+Trips involving flights between Honolulu and Chicago O’Hare, Denver, Houston, Newark, and Washington Dulles.

 These are priced higher because they offer a BusinessFirst cabin with lie-flat seats and Premier members must also pay the co-pay.